CLOSE X

 Remember it is an offence to charge VAT on any sales if your company is not registered with HMRC and does not have an official VAT number.
 You can check if a business is registered for VAT using the government website.

-Registering for VAT in the UK – Your step-by-step guide
+How to register for VAT in the UK

-Step one: Discuss your situation with a VAT expert
+Step 1: Discuss your situation with a VAT expert

 Before you register for VAT, it’s a good idea to get the advice of a VAT expert who has been through the process many times before.
 Naturally, your best course of action will depend on your circumstances as a business and whether your intention is compulsory or voluntary registration.